DOH Reports 4 New Cases of COVID-19 Overnight

 - Out-of-State Diagnoses: 12

-To date, 85 people have been hospitalized as a result of COVID-19 infection, while 17 have died.
-A total of 622 individuals have been released from isolation and are considered recovered.
+To date, 92 people have been hospitalized as a result of COVID-19 infection, while 17 have died.
+The state reported seven new recoveries Tuesday, meaning that a total of 637 individuals have now been released from isolation and are considered recovered.